Dr. Aviva S.F. CHOW 周聖峰

 - Development of novel nanotheranostics for Alzheimer’s diseases

 Fig. 3: Converting drug nanosuspension into inhalable and redispersible nanoparticle agglomerates by in-situ thermal gelation and spray drying

-Fig. 4: Development of polymeric nanoparticles for enhanced drug delivery to the brain
+Fig. 4: Fabrication of different-sized of polymeric drug nanoparticles for optimal drug delivery to organs

 Selected Recent Publications (2018-now)